-Revenues increased by \$5 million due to the company's increased percentage of delivered log sales.
+Revenues increased by \$16 million due to the company's increased percentage of delivered log sales.
 The company increased its percentage of delivered log sales by decreasing its percentage of sales of standing timber.
 Under its delivered log sale agreements, the company is responsible for log and haul costs.
 When standing timber is sold, the buyer incurs the log and haul costs.

-While revenues are higher when the company is responsible for the logging and hauling of timber, costs of sales generally increase by a similar amount.
-As a result, the company realizes lower operating income as a percentage of revenue, although operating income is not generally affected.
+The company sells logs on a delivered basis when, in management's judgement, log merchandising efforts will yield a premium over selling stumpage.
+While revenues are higher when the company is responsible for the logging and hauling of timber, a large portion of that increase in revenue is to cover the related increase in cost of sales.
+As a result, on delivered log sales the company realizes lower operating income as a percentage of revenue, even though operating income is generally improved.

-Harvest volume increased due primarily to an increase in the percentage of mature timber on our southern timberlands.
-For all of 2005, we expect the harvest volume from our southern timberlands to increase by 7% over the 13.3 million tons we harvested during 2004 due primarily to the increase in mature timber.
-Softwood sawlog prices increased temporarily during the first quarter of 2005 due primarily to a weatherrelated shortage of logs.
+Softwood sawlog prices increased temporarily during the first quarter of 2005 due primarily to a weather-related shortage of logs.
 Several of our customers had low log inventories at the end of 2004 due to wet weather during the second half of 2004 and, as a result, offered higher prices in order to rebuild log decks.

-Southern Resources Segment operating income was 49% of its revenues for the first quarter of 2005, and 48% for the first quarter of 2004.
-Southern Resources Segment costs and expenses increased by \$7 million, or 12%, to \$67 million in 2005.
-This increase was due primarily to an increase in log and haul costs as a result of a higher percentage of delivered log sales compared to sales of standing timber (\$4 million), and an increase in the per ton rate for log and haul cost (\$2 million).
-The per ton rate increase for log and haul costs was due primarily to higher fuel costs.
+Southern Resources Segment operating income was 48% of its revenues for 2005, and 46% for 2004.
+Southern Resources Segment costs and expenses increased by \$20 million, or 17%, to \$139 million in 2005.
+This increase was due primarily to an increase in log and haul costs as a result of a higher percentage of delivered log sales compared to sales of standing timber, higher harvest volume and an increase in the per ton rate for log and haul cost.
+The per ton rate increase for log and haul costs, which increased costs and expenses by \$3 million, was due primarily to higher fuel costs.